mith-mmk/wml2viewer/README.md

 On Linux and macOS, use `bash ./android/gradlew` in place of `gradlew.bat`.
 To run from Android Studio, open the `android` directory as a project, select a device, and run the `app` configuration.

 The APK is written to `android/app/build/outputs/apk/debug/app-debug.apk`.
 Debug builds include `x86_64` for the Android Emulator and `arm64-v8a` for physical devices; release builds remain arm64-only.
-The MVP supports Android 10+.
+The MVP supports Android 10+, SAF folder selection, read-only snapshot browsing, touch swipe, pinch zoom, and snapshot restoration after restart.
 File mutation, external plugins, Google Play packaging, and production signing are out of scope.
 Selecting another folder replaces the app-private browsing snapshot.

 ## Help